Hang on the Box

 Their music could be described as cheerful and hilarious, deadly serious, and personally political.
 Most of the questionable content involved comes in the form of native Chinese speakers using English commonplace epithets.

 Gia Wang has said that in the early days it was hard for the band to play in China and they were not welcomed by the Chinese market so without signing to a Japanese label she would have been unable to continue her music career.

+History

+Hang on the Box formed in July 1998 after Yilina and Wang Yue, high school classmates, met Li Yan Fan at the music store where they worked.
+After a discussion, they decided to form a band together.
+The trio decided to call themselves Hang on the Box, after a band that Yilina had dreamed about being in.
+The following year, after graduation, Wang Yue met Shenjing and invited her to join the band.
+Shenjing took over on drums while Li Yan Fan switched over to guitar.